-Whether you’re looking for a ski weekend or a holiday lake getaway, Lake Tahoe is the perfect place to visit from Sacramento and the rest of the Bay Area.
-Don’t miss a quick stop in Reno, where you can not only test your luck on the slot machines but also discover some of the hippest shops and restaurants in all of California.
+Whether you’re looking for a ski weekend or a holiday lake getaway, Lake Tahoe is the perfect getaway from Sacramento and the rest of the Bay Area.
+You’re not going to want to miss a quick stop in Reno, where you can not only test your luck on the slot machines but also discover some of the hippest shops and restaurants in all of California!

 Today, I want to share with you a super fun Lake Tahoe/Reno road trip itinerary from Sacramento, CA. This off-the-beaten-path road trip is all about blue lakes, the great outdoors, a bit of the casino life, and a boatload of historical gold and silver mining towns.

 If this sounds like your kinda road trip, then keep on reading!
 This is where the largest alpine lake collides with the Biggest Little City in the World.

 I’m sure some of you are thinking, western towns and mining towns?
 (Yep, they’re my guilty pleasure.)
 If you’re not interested in historical gold rush towns, not to worry!
 There’s still a ton of other cool things to see on this road trip.

 In this post, you’ll discover some of the best things to do from Sacramento to Lake Tahoe and Reno, roadside attractions worth stopping for, hidden gems along the way, and more western towns and mining towns than you can probably handle.

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!

 SACRAMENTO TO LAKE TAHOE/RENO ROAD TRIP: JOURNEY OVERVIEW